niyue/osquery_tls_server_splunk_app/README.md

 | eval distro=name + " " + major
 | stats count by distro
 ```
-NOTE: Because the osquery results are written back asynchrounusly from multiple nodes, please submit this query as *a real time Splunk search*, with 300 second window for example, so that you can see the results directly, and if you submit it as a plain Splunk search, you may not see any result because the results are not written back yet.
+NOTE: Because the osquery results are written back asynchrounusly from multiple nodes, please submit this query as *a real time Splunk search*, with 300 seconds window for example, so that you can see the results directly after submitting the search.

+If you submit it as a plain Splunk search, you may not see any result because the results are not written back yet, and in that case, you have to issue another Splunk search to query the results later.
+Currently, the query results are stored in `main` index with `query_results` sourcetype, so you can issue query like `index=main sourcetype="query_results"` and filter the results using your `query_id` field.

 ![OS distro distribution query](./assets/os-distro-query.png "OS distro distribution query")